conan-io/docs/creating_packages/define_abi_compatibility.rst

 The binary **should be interchangeable** at all effects.
 This also applies to other usages of that configuration.
 If this example used the ``optimized`` option to conditionally require different dependencies, that will not be taken into account.
-The ``package_id()`` step is processed after the whole dependency graph has been built, so it is not possible to define how dependencies are resolved based on this compatibility model, which only applies to cases where the binaries that can be *interchanged*.
+The ``package_id()`` step is processed after the whole dependency graph has been built, so it is not possible to define how dependencies are resolved based on this compatibility model, it only applies to use-cases where the binaries can be *interchanged*.

 .. _problem_of_dependencies: